Scottish war memorials: The Scottish War Memorials Project

-Running since December 2006 as a voluntary project to photograph and record all of Scotland's war memorials and make them online for free.
-The Scottish War Memorials Project has over 4,900 war memorials recorded to date including nearly all the c.1,400 civic memorials in the cities, towns and villages across Scotland.

-Using photograph hosting websites the project is internet forum based.
-It has no running costs and is entirely voluntary.
+This voluntary project, which began in December 2006, sought to photograph and record all of Scotland's war memorials and publish the records online for free.
+The Scottish War Memorials Project had over 4,900 war memorials recorded including nearly all the approximately 1,400 civic memorials in cities, towns, and villages across Scotland.
+The project was internet forum based and used photograph hosting websites.
+It had no running costs and was entirely voluntary.

 Examples of Scottish war memorials

-Based on the UKNIWM's approximate total of 100,000 war memorials in the whole of the UK then an assumption of a total of Scottish war memorials of up to 10,000 is not an unreasonable estimate.
-It would be impossible to list them all here so the following lists are based on examples already listed on Wikipedia and Wikimedia Commons.
+Based on the UKNIWM's approximate total of 100,000 war memorials in the UK, there may be approximately 10,000 war memorials within Scotland.
+Below are non-exhaustive lists of some of these memorials.